 A NEW DIMENSION IN IMAGING DIAGNOSTICS

 MAGNEZIX® screws and pins are metallic implants.
 Nevertheless, interference signals in computer tomography, as well as MRT diagnostics, are reduced to a minimum – the implants generate hardly any artefacts.
 This considerably improves the ability of surgeons and radiologists to assess the images.
 Moreover, unlike conventional products made of steel or titanium, MAGNEZIX® implants do not show any significant temperature increase during MRT.

-MAGNEZIX® (upper series of images) generates considerably fewer artefacts and/or interference in imaging diagnostic methods when compared to titanium (below).
+MAGNEZIX® (top image) generates considerably fewer artefacts and/or interference in imaging diagnostic methods when compared to titanium (bottom image).